turbot/steampipe-plugin-bitbucket/docs/tables/bitbucket_my_workspace.md

 ## Examples

-### Basic info for the GitHub Workspaces to which you belong
+### Basic info for the Bitbucket workspaces to which you belong

 ```sql
 select